kosakole/incident-management-system/README.md

 **Incident Management System (IMS) - Microservices**

 This project is a distributed system for reporting and managing public incidents.
-It is built using Spring Boot microservices architecture, containerized with Docker, and automated through GitHub Actions CI/CD.
+It is built using Spring Boot microservices architecture, containerized with Docker, and automated through GitHub Actions CI.

 🚀 **Key Features**